 Visiting museums is one of my favorite pastimes and I’ve been to more than 400 of them (including personal collections that are so extensive and well-displayed that I count them as museums!)
 Museums play an important part in promoting collecting and I think hobbyDB can add enormous value to them as part of the collecting ecosystem, by allowing easy cataloging and, more importantly, showcasing and sharing their collections.
 This is why we decided to develop features specific to museums and large collections (see hobbyDB’s roadmap for details).

 Museums’ software today serves mainly one purpose, keeping an inventory and giving admins access to it.
-Here’s an example;
+Here are some examples –

 Museum Software packages are still stand-alone and not integrated into any other databases

 As a first step, we want to give collectors and the public-at-large granular access to each item so that they know which museum has a particular item.

 A mock-up of a catalog entry showing which museum has the item in its collection